PRESIDENT and SATELLITE GALLERIES COORDINATOR

 His artwork is inspired by boldly colored landscape images.
 He mentally processes those images and transforms them into abstract versions using mixed media.
 Chris uses oil as the prominent medium as well as some silver, copper and gold leaf, drywall compound, resin and acrylics.

-Celeste worked in higher education fundraising and development for 20 years.
+She worked in higher education advancement for 25 years.
 Her experience includes strategic planning, fundraising, educational and alumni program management, marketing and public relations.
 She holds a MPA in Nonprofit Leadership & Management and a BA in Public Relations.

 Celeste enjoys quilting and embroidering along with photography and other "artsy" adventures.
-She lives in Mooresville with her husband, Hef, two little dogs and Larry the Cat.
-Together they have four children and two grandchildren.
-They enjoy traveling to visit family and friends whenever they get the chance.
+She has four adult children and two grandchildren.
+She lives in Mooresville with her two little dogs and Larry the Cat.

 The mission of Mooresville Arts is to be an advocate for the artist and to be an artistic and cultural resource for the Mooresville and Lake Norman community.